mvysny/karibu-testing/karibu-testing-v10/README.md

 * If the button is effectively invisible (it may be visible itself, but it's nested in a layout that's invisible), the user can't really interact with the button.
 In this case, the `_click()` method will fail as well.

+### Changing values

+The `HasValue.setValue()` function succeeds even if the component in question is disabled or read-only.
+However, when we want to simulate user input and we want to change the value of, say, a `Combobox`, we expect the Combobox to be enabled, read-write, visible; in other words, fully prepared to receive user input.

+It is therefore important to use the `HasValue._value` extension property provided by the Karibu Testing library, which checks all the above items prior setting the new value.

 ### Support for Grid

 The Vaadin Grid is the most complex component in Vaadin, and therefore it requires a special set of testing methods, to assert the state and